yaitza/tcmer/README.md

 TCMer is a test case management tool.

-TCMer is good at iterations within the use case reuse.
+TCMer is good at iterations within the use case reuse and the version control of test cases.

 Features
 ====================